yancong222/scripts/Bayesian probabilistic models/readme.md

 This folder contains two python files and a txt file.

-The python files implement the rational speech act models (parameters: intention; cost).
-They are adapted from Chris Potts' program.
+1. The python files implement the rational speech act models (parameters: intention; cost), adapted from Chris Potts' program.

-The txt file illustrates the outputs matrices.
+2. The txt file illustrates the outputs matrices.